Prohibition is still to be achieved in the home, alternative care settings, day care, schools and penal institutions.

 According to the national report to the European Committee of Social Rights in 2010, judicial decisions have acknowledged the “right of correction” by parents, teachers and educators and laid down the conditions that it must be (i) harmless, (ii) of moderate intensity (slaps, clothes seized, ears and hair pulled) and (iii) aimed at maintaining school order and discipline.

-In response to the collective complaint against France made to the European Committee of Social Rights in 2013 (see under “Home”, above), the Government referred to Circular No. 91-124 of 6 June 1991 (amended 1992 and 1994) which states that in primary school “all corporal punishment is strictly prohibited” (s3.2.2) and to Circular No. 2011-111 of 1 August 2011 on disciplinary measures in secondary schools which makes no provision for corporal punishment.
+In response to the collective complaint against France made to the European Committee of Social Rights in 2013 (see under “Home”, above), the Government referred to Circular No. 91-124 of 6 June 1991 (amended 1992 and 1994, now replaced by Circular No. 2014-088 of 9 July 2014) which stated that in primary school “all corporal punishment is strictly prohibited” (s3.2.2) and to Circular No. 2011-111 of 1 August 2011 on disciplinary measures in secondary schools which makes no provision for corporal punishment.
 According to the Education Code, the internal regulations of schools must be based on these circulars.
 The Government also reported that the Criminal Chamber no longer refers to a “right to smack” of parents and teachers.
 As noted above (see under “Home”), the Committee concluded that there was no clear prohibition of corporal punishment in French law.

 Corporal punishment is considered unlawful as a disciplinary measure in penal institutions, but there is no explicit prohibition in legislation.
 The Code of Criminal Procedure 1994 provides for respect for human dignity (art.
 D.189) and prohibits violence towards detainees (art.
 D.220).
 A decree of 4 April 1996 and its implementing circular of 12 April 1996 prohibit cruel, inhuman or degrading punishment.